LukasPeron/JUNO_ML_data_analysis/README.md

 # JUNO reconstruction deep learning  framework WIP

-This project summarizes the work done by L. Péron (ENS, France) supervised by S. Caillou and J. Stark (L2IT, France) in order to provide preliminary analysis to the topics of primary vertex reconstruction in JUNO using DL methods.
+This project summarizes the work done by L. Péron (ENS, France) supervised by S. Caillou and J. Stark (L2IT, France) in order to provide preliminary analysis to the topics of primary vertex reconstruction in JUNO using DL methods in the context of CCSN detection.

 ## To do list